 Building personal resilience starts with being mindful, accepting that change is going to happen (and needs to be dealt with).
 Resilience also involves reframing challenges as opportunities: paying attention to the positive aspects of experiences and minimizing the negative.

-Organisations can help with this by creating a positive and supportive culture where people feel like they can trust and rely on those they work with.
+Organizations can help with this by creating a positive and supportive culture where people feel like they can trust and rely on those they work with.
 Open and effective communication is important; not just between peers, but between leaders and workers (listen to everyone!)
 Encourage people to lean on support networks within their teams, across and outside the business, and foster an environment where asking for help is a positive.
 And this applies just to remote teams as well.

 Resilience training is also available and typically involves a combination of skills-based training, coaching and mindfulness exercises.
 This training is associated with increases in performance, subjective well-being, and reduction of psychological disorders.